frankkuipersgit/order-api/myordersapi/readme.md

 ## Design Decisions & Assumptions

 - **SQLite** is used for easy local setup; can be switched to MySQL/Postgres via Doctrine config.

 - **Entities, Repositories, Services, Controllers** are split according to Symfony best practices for separation of concerns and maintainability.

 - **JWT Auth** is used for secure, stateless authentication (all endpoints except `/register` and `/api/login_check` require auth).

+- **Validation** is minimal for the assignment; can be expanded using Symfony's Validator component.

 - **Swagger/OpenAPI** docs are provided via a static yaml for clarity and frontend dev usability.

 ---